How Leaders Can Get the Feedback No One Wants to Give

 Key Points: Getting the Feedback No One Wants to Give

-Leaders are likely not receiving the constructive feedback essential to growing their careers and businesses for many reasons.
+For many reasons, leaders are likely not receiving the constructive feedback essential to growing their careers and businesses.
 The best leaders ask more people and more frequently for feedback.

 Chances are that you are not receiving the performance and strategic feedback you want and need.
 However, the proven strategies outlined in this article help you to overcome the various barriers and get the input no one wants to give.